antonlindstrom/elevator/README.md

 collocate people going to the same place.
 This requires changing the interface to not only know if the person is going up or down but also which floor.

-The code is written fairly quick and some parts need improving.
-The code could be cleaned up and there are some races that can happen if this is run in parallel.

-Unfortunately I didn't have time to test the nearestElevator properly so there might be some bugs there.
-Testing should be improved greatly.